 “I’m open to doing that.
 We actually do this fairly regularly.
 There are lots of different topics that Congress needs and wants to know about, and the way that we approach it is that our responsibility is to make sure that they have access to all of the information that they need to have.”

-With regard an ongoing #deletefacebook campaign in social media following the privacy breach, a TechCrunch report quoted Zuckerberg saying: “I don’t think we’ve seen a meaningful number of people act on that, but, you know, it’s not good.
+With regards an ongoing #deletefacebook campaign in social media following the privacy breach, a TechCrunch report quoted Zuckerberg saying: “I don’t think we’ve seen a meaningful number of people act on that, but, you know, it’s not good.

 Misuse of Personal Data